 Immediately you get a feeling that what you are about to read will not only be clear and easy to understand but will also release something either unexpected or something you have been struggling with either to overcome or achieve.

-Rupert Morrison’s “Data-driven Organization Design: Sustaining the Competitive Edge Through Organizational Analytics” is just that, a book that explains what Human Resource managers, leaders and want to be Human Resource managers and leaders need to know before they can truly attain the success in business through an organisation that they dream of.
+Rupert Morrison’s “Data-driven Organization Design: Sustaining the Competitive Edge Through Organizational Analytics” is just that, a book that explains what People Operation managers, leaders and want to be people managers and leaders need to know before they can truly attain the success in business through an organisation that they dream of.

 In a world surrounded by, filled with and controlled by data we need to understand it, what it means, what it can do and what it cannot.
 We need to see and feel the data to not just help us map a path towards success but also to structure a business in such a way that the use of the ever-present data is optimised.

 It explains clearly how to drive and improve organisational effectiveness, and transform any businesses and is very much written for anyone seeking or getting a better understanding of organisational design and understand the many facets of this.
 Anyone looking to get more out of their data must read this book.

 The book is very much a handbook and whilst there are some who will read it from cover to cover in a couple of sittings, it is clear from the opening chapters that it is written as guide and less of a management or “self-help” book.
 It is very hands on and extremely practical and as the title suggests it is for those either seeking improved organisational design or those in the process of changing or optimising their organisation.

 Many traditional challenges are discussed and taken from a fresh angle or approach, tackling the ordinary and achieving just a squeeze more juice out of the situation.

 Every reader will come away with this light bulb moment, but there are a few obvious conclusions that any reader will walk away with.

 - The first is that data is unavoidable, we have it, some have more some have less and it is not something we need to be afraid of.
 Data is your friend.